pupil-labs/pl-realtime-api/docs/methods/simple/streaming/audio.md

 For commodity, we included a PyAv `AudioResampler` object to the AudioFrame class, it lazy loads, and calling [`to_resampled_ndarray`][pupil_labs.realtime_api.streaming.audio.AudioFrame.to_resampled_ndarray] will convert convert the av.AudioFrame to a NumPy array in signed 16-bit integer format, which is supported by SoundDevice for playback.

-For further simplicity, and beacuse audio should not be blocking your application, we also provide a [`AudioPlayer`][pupil_labs.realtime_api.AudioPlayer] class that handles buffering and playback of the audio data in a background process with a circular buffer, to avoid glitches, or silence during playback.
+To simplify development and ensure audio does not block your application, the examples include an [`AudioPlayer`][audio_player.AudioPlayer] class.
+It handles audio buffering and playback in a background process, using a circular buffer to guarantee smooth playback without glitches or silence.

+??? quote "AudioPlayer"

+    ::: audio_player.AudioPlayer

 ??? example "Check the whole example code here"